- Full title of the project: Odysseus Monnet Network for Immigration and Asylum

 – Annual Policy Conference

-The Odysseus Network will launch an Annual Policy Conference, the first of which will be held in February 2016 and will centre on the theme of “solidarity”.
-The conference will provide an opportunity to critically analyse the legal and policy developments of the previous year and discuss the challenges of the upcoming year.
-The conference will bring together participants and speakers from a variety of backgrounds, including members of the Odysseus Network, officials from the EU institutions and Member States, representatives from civil society and academics.
-Visit the 2016 Conference
+The Odysseus Network organizes Annual Policy Conferences, the first of which was held in February 2016.
+The conferences provide an opportunity to critically analyse the legal and policy developments of the previous year and discuss the challenges of the upcoming year.
+The conferences bring together participants and speakers from a variety of backgrounds, including members of the Odysseus Network, officials from the EU institutions and Member States, representatives from civil society and academics.
+We invite you to visit the pages of the 2016 Conference which focused on the theme of ‘Solidarity’ and the 2017 Conference which had as title “Beyond Crisis”.

 – EU Migration and Asylum Blog